apache/druid/docs/development/extensions-core/kafka-ingestion.md

 | `scaleInStep` | How many tasks to reduce at a time | no (default == 1) |
 | `scaleOutStep` | How many tasks to add at a time | no (default == 2) |

-The folllowing example demonstrates supervisor spec with `lagBased` autoScaler enabled:
+The following example demonstrates supervisor spec with `lagBased` autoScaler enabled:
 ```json
 {
     "type": "kafka",